SOFTS-Raw sugar climbs to 11-year peak as supplies tighten

 COCOA

+* Dealers said a stronger pound helped to stem the recent run-up in prices.

-* Dealers said port arrivals in top producer Ivory Coast continued to run well below last season's pace, helping to tighten supplies.
+* They said port arrivals in top producer Ivory Coast continued to run well below last season's pace, helping to tighten supplies.

 (( nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net))